bischo91/Image_Analysis/README.md

 ### AFM Image Process
 <br>
+The goal of AFM Image Processing is to take AFM images, detect CNT network, and calculate the surface coverage and uniformity of the CNT.
+The images required are in a very specific form, and it is highly encouraged to only use the example image files.
-When the program runs, GUI will show.
+When the AFM Image Process program runs, GUI will show.
 First, click 'Load Folder', locate './examples/image_analyzer_examples/', and click 'Select Folder'.
 Since the example images need to be cropped, click 'Resize', which crops the image into pre-defined size.
 The images can be navigated through '<<' and '>>' to see other images in the folder.<br><br>

 ![Image Analyzer](./screenshots/imageanalyzer_1.JPG#center)
 <br><br>